 Fashion merchandising at a glance:

 - Key skills: Eye for trends, love of fashion, creativity, attention to detail, math ability

-- Top industries: Clothing manufacturers, apparel companies, magazine publishers
+- Typical industries: Clothing manufacturers, apparel companies, magazine publishers

-- Top states for fashion design: New York and California
+- States with a demand for fashion designers: New York and California